 Media landscape

-Large European groups (Ringier, PPT Group or Dogan Media International) are present on the market alongside large and small local players (Intact Media Group, RCS&RDS, Hotnews, G4Media, Recorder, Rise Project or PressOne).
-The Romanian media landscape mirrors global trends: the number of print media outlets is decreasing, while online media outlets, and radio and television channels are booming.
-Editorial choices are often subordinated to the interests of owners, transforming the press into an instrument of propaganda.
+Large European media groups such as Ringier, PPT Group and Dogan Media International have a market presence alongside large and small local players (including Intact Media Group, RCS&RDS, Hotnews, G4Media, Recorder, Rise Project and PressOne).
+The market is diversified but fragmented, with many TV channels whose sustainability is fragile.
+Editorial decisions are often subordinated to the interests of owners, transforming the media into a propaganda tool.

 Political context